Education in Sri Lanka: Primary and secondary schools

+During the late 20th century, Hindu revival leaders began showing interest in establishing schools that emphasized Saiva values while also offering instruction in English.
+This movement led to the founding of numerous Hindu English-medium schools.
+Arumuka Navalar played a particularly significant role in this initiative.
+He founded the Saiva Paripalana Sabai, which led to the establishment of Jaffna Hindu College.
+The organization continued to enhance the provision of Hindu education in the Tamil regions of the country, which were under colonial influence.

+Meanwhile, in Colombo, there was a notable lack of Hindu schools.
+Tamil leaders such as Q.C.
+Nagalingam took inspiration from Navalar's work and established the Hindu Educational Society.
+This organization spearheaded the founding of Hindu College, Colombo in Bambalapitiya, as well as a branch in Ratmalana.
+The society remains active today, continuing its mission to promote Hindu education in the surrounding communities.

 Sri Lanka also has many Catholic schools such as St. Joseph's College, St Bridget's Convent, Good Shepherd Convent, St Peter's College, St. Anthony's College, Kandy and the Joseph Vaz College named after the Sri Lankan saint Joseph Vaz.
 The earliest schools such as Richmond College, Galle, Jaffna Central College, Wesley College, Colombo, Kingswood College, Kandy(formerly Boys' High School, Kandy); Girls' High School, Kandy and Methodist College, Colombo were started by the Methodist Church.
 Many schools were built in the post-colonial era.
 However, the established schools who had their origins in the colonial era dominate social life in Sri Lanka mainly due networks of old boys and old girls.

 Several superficial changers to the school system took place in the post-independence era.
 These include the change of the primary medium of education to the national languages, nationalization of private schools and the introduction of national/provisional school system.

 There are 749 Muslim schools in Sri Lanka, 205 madrasas which teach Islamic education, and an Islamic university in Beruwala (Jamiya Naleemiya).
 Zahira College, Colombo is considered to be one of the oldest and the most prominent Muslim school in the country initiated by M. C. Siddi Lebbe, while Al Iman Schools in Colombo was the first Islamic to teach an integrated Islamic curriculum since 2008.

+The post-independence era saw the establishment of secular multi-religious schools, such as D. S. Senanayake College for boys and Sirimavo Bandaranaike Vidyalaya for girls.